danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

 }
 ```

-Then, instruct the Android OS to use your custom application class instead of the default one, simply declare a `name`
+Then, to instruct the Android OS to use your custom application class instead of the default one, simply declare a
-attribute on the `<application>` tag in your `AndroidManifest.xml`:
+`name` attribute on the `<application>` tag in your `AndroidManifest.xml`:
 ```kotlin
 <application
         ...